 How to Prepare for a Hurricane Always Get Gas…

 Okay, so around 8:15 Monday morning Jennifer and I were on the move.
-We stopped to get gas.
 Unfortunately this is what we saw when we arrived at our local gas station.
-We have to drive little further out, but we were finally able gas and fill up.
+We have to drive little further out, but we were finally able to gas and fill up.

 How to Prepare for a Storm: Go to Walmart

 In the south Wall-Mart is the place where you can find any and everything you need when you’re preparing for an emergency.
 We arrived at Wal-Mart around 8:50am and we saw our friend at the bakery.
 Jennifer and I spoke to her for a few minutes and then whispered “Do y’all have water?”
 As if everyone coming in through the doors, weren’t after the same thing…WATER!